[Acoustic Guitar Chords] > How to Play the G Chord: Easy Tutorial and Chord Charts

 Scales to Play with the G Chord

 Guitar scales are a fantastic way to advance your guitar playing.
-There are two common scales that include all the notes of the G chord and will help train your ear in the key of G. These are:
+Two common scales include all the notes of the G chord and will help train your ear in the key of G:

 - The G major pentatonic scale.
 This is the standard G scale and probably the first one you’ll learn.
 It includes the notes: G, A, B, C, D, E, and F#.